FaisalHammad1999/futureproofwiki/TDD-in-React.md

 configure({ adapter: new Adapter() });
 ```
-And finally, we'll likely be using sinon in multiple places across our test suites so let's include it in our overall setup.
+And finally, if you'd like to use sinon across our test suites, let's include it in our overall setup.
 ```js
 import sinon from 'sinon';
 ```